AnthonyCxx/Notes-and-Writeups/Python/Importing Modules.md

 You can import anything with an identifier from a file: variables, classes, functions...

 ## Importing Modules
-Importing native modules (from the Python standard library) is
+Importing native modules (from the Python standard library) is as simple.
+Just write _import_ followed by the module name.

 ```Python
 import datetime
 ```

 ## Importing User-made Modules
+The only catch here is that the files must be in the same folder.

 ```Python
 import filename